Endermage77/pokemon-type-combinator/README.md

 # pokemon-type-combinator
+Noob's first git repository; still learning how this site works.'

-Small little 5 year old code thingy
+This is a small little 5 year old code thingy I'm using as a test guinea pig.